 - Multi-criteria decision analysis (MCDA) to support 'nutrition-sensitive' agriculture

-I also contribute to the Lancet Countdown which is tracking global progress on climate change and health.
+- The Lancet Countdown, which is tracking global progress on climate change and health

 I have previously worked on the following projects:

 - Sustainable and Healthy Diets in India (SAHDI)